We may earn money or products from the companies mentioned in this post.

 Christ Church Cathedral and St. Patrick’s are in a sort of rivalry since each is funded by one of the two main alcohol distributors, Guinness and Jameson.
 I can’t recall which is which but since major reconstruction for St. Patrick’s was paid for by Benjamin Guinness, in 1860–65, I’m going to guess they are on the Guinness side.
 The Guinness family is viewed so highly that they get front row seats in the church, right next to the President.
 What does that tell you?

 Dublin Castle, pictured above, is really awesome to look at but you should note that when I went they said that they didn’t allow the public in as this is where their government is housed.
 However, I have since heard that they do guided and self-guided tours.
 So if you’re looking for a castle in Ireland to tour, just double check online with this one beforehand.
+Another great Irish castle to see nearby is Malahide Castle.
 Until 1922 it was the seat of the British government’s administration in Ireland.
 The castle was built by the dark pool (“Dubh Linn”) which gave Dublin its name.

 Kilmainham Gaol (Jail) is definitely worth seeing and was my favorite thing I did during my 2 days in Dublin.
 It opened in 1796 as the new County Gaol for Dublin.
 Many Irish revolutionaries, including the leaders of the 1916 Easter Rising, were imprisoned and executed in this prison by the British.
 As there was no segregation of prisoners; men, women, and children were incarcerated up to 5 in each cell.
 They were provided only a single candle for light and heat and had to make that candle last for two weeks.
 Talk about poor conditions.
 Kilmainham Gaol closed its doors in 1924.